|

 The representative payee is required to set aside at least $30 each month for a beneficiary living in an institution or nursing home, to be used for the beneficiary's personal needs or saved on his or her behalf.

-A representative payee who misuses Social Security and/or SSI payments owes the beneficiary the amount of misused funds.
-However, SSA will reissue misused benefits to the beneficiary when:
+When SSA determines that a representative payee has misused a beneficiary's Social Security and/or SSI payments, the payee owes the beneficiary the full amount of funds misused.
+SSA will reissue the misused benefits to the beneficiary and recover the misused funds from the payee when the payee is:

-It has been determined that an individual representative payee serving 14 or fewer beneficiaries has misused funds and SSA was negligent in following procedures to investigate or monitor the representative payee's actions.
+2. An individual representative payee serving 14 or fewer beneficiaries and SSA was negligent in following procedures to investigate or monitor the representative payee's actions.

 SSA will seek restitution of the misused benefits from the representative payee by treating the misused amounts as an overpayment to the misuser payee.